valr300/WebApiCoreRental/README.md

 And I am not responsible in any way shape or form on whatever you do on your system.
 Take backups before proceeding.

-if you never installed this package, proceed to step 1.
+if you never installed this package, proceed directly to step 1.

 Updating
 ---------